Efficient parameter sampling for Markov jump processes: Abstract

 \section{Abstract}

-Markov jump processes (MJPs) are continuous-time stochastic processes widely used in a variety of applied disciplines.
-Inference for MJPs typically proceeds via Markov chain Monte Carlo, the state-of-the-art being a uniformization-based auxiliary variable Gibbs sampler.
-This was designed for situations where the MJP parameters are known, and Bayesian inference over unknown parameters is typically carried out by incorporating it into a larger Gibbs sampler.
+Markov jump processes are continuous-time stochastic processes widely used in a variety of applied disciplines.
+Inference typically proceeds via Markov chain Monte Carlo, the state-of-the-art being a uniformization-based auxiliary variable Gibbs sampler.
+This was designed for situations where the process parameters are known, and Bayesian inference over unknown parameters is typically carried out by incorporating it into a larger Gibbs sampler.
 This strategy of sampling parameters given path, and path given parameters can result in poor Markov chain mixing.
-In this work, we propose a simple and elegant algorithm to address this problem.
-Our scheme brings Metropolis-Hastings approaches for discrete-time hidden Markov models to the continuous-time setting, resulting in a complete and clean recipe for parameter and path inference in MJPs.
-In our experiments, we demonstrate superior performance over Gibbs sampling, as well as another popular approach, particle MCMC.
-We also show our sampler inherits geometric mixing from an `ideal' sampler that operates without computational constraints.
+In this work, we propose a simple and efficient algorithm to address this problem.
+Our scheme brings Metropolis-Hastings approaches for discrete-time hidden Markov models to the continuous-time setting, resulting in a complete and clean recipe for parameter and path inference in Markov jump processes.
+In our experiments, we demonstrate superior performance over Gibbs sampling, a more \naive\ Metropolis-Hastings algorithm, as well as another popular approach, particle Markov chain Monte Carlo.
+We also show our sampler inherits geometric mixing from an `ideal' sampler that is computationally much more expensive.
+Supplementary material for the article is available online.